Email Sending Issues

 “A test email has not been successfully sent to the email address [email protected]: Unable to connected to mail server: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.”

-The most likely cause is due to your server’s inability to connect to the SMTP server.
+The most likely cause of receiving this error message is due to your server’s inability to connect to the SMTP server.
 Some common causes of this connection failure are:

 - Linux SE